-Best home warranties for new construction
+Best home warranty for new construction

-A builder warranty protects your investment in a newly built home
+A builder warranty protects your brand-new investment

 A home warranty on a newly constructed home is commonly referred to as a builder warranty or new construction warranty.
 These warranties are agreements between the builder and the homeowner.